Emergency Fund: What It Is and How to Build It

 High-Interest Checking Accounts

-One additional vehicle, for those who put aside larger amounts, is the high-interest checking account.
+One additional vehicle for those who put aside larger amounts is the high-interest checking account.
 High-interest checking accounts often come with premium features like unlimited checks, a debit card, online account management, rewards points, and free overdraft protection.
 With a high enough balance, you shouldn’t have to pay maintenance fees.

 You usually have to meet a number of conditions to earn the higher rate.
 That might mean signing up for direct deposit and electronic statements.
 You might have to conduct at least ten monthly transactions.
-And you might need at least one bill pay or transfer from the account per statement period.
+You might need at least one bill pay or transfer from the account per statement period.

 You may do best by sticking with the money market account, but shopping for a better rate.
-Or, if you rarely ever dip into your emergency fund, you could look for a longer-term CD with a low early-withdrawal penalty, and raise your yield that way.
+Or, if you rarely ever dip into your emergency fund, you could look for a longer-term CD with a low early-withdrawal penalty and raise your yield that way.